 It can take a bit of adjustment, but the London public transport system is fantastic.
 (Okay, so I’m comparing it to some cities where we did not have positive impressions of their undergrounds, but still – it’s relatively clean, well organized, and you can find attendants!) 🙂

-There are options for visitor passes (Travelcards), but we’ve always found the Oyster card to be a better deal for us.
+There are options for visitor passes (Travelcards), but we’ve always found the Oyster card to be a better deal for us for kids.
+(For adults we use contactless – Apple watch, iPhone, or any credit or debit card set up for contactless works.)
 Here are some links to see all they have to offer:

 Oyster Card if you’ve already arrived.
+Go to any machine and it will talk you through the process to purchase the card right there.
 You can also get a visitor Oyster card mailed to you if you want it set up before you land – Visitor Oyster Card.
 You will pay postage to mail it to you, but it’s otherwise the same price as buying it locally.
 There is a £5 deposit that you can get back if you turn it back in.
 Everyone 11 years and up would need their own Oyster card.

 Travel with kids in London info is on this site.
 Currently kids 10 and under are free on buses and underground, there’s a wide gate at the entrance points for the underground where an attendant will let your kids through while the adults scan their cards.
 Kids 15 and under are free on buses, half price on underground.
 Kids 16-17 are half price on bus and underground.
 Confused?
 I know… Just remember 10 and under always free, 15 and under pay for underground but NOT bus, 16 and up pay for everything.